-Respondent shall cooperate with the Board's inspection program and with the Board's monitoring and investigation of Respondent's compliance with the terms and conditions of his or her probation.
-The Board will communicate directly with Respondent, and Respondent shall communicate directly with the Board.
+Respondent shall cooperate with the Board's inspection program and with the Board's monitoring and investigation of Respondent's compliance with the terms and conditions of his or her Respondent's probation.
+Respondent may receive the assistance of private counsel, but Respondent shall communicate directly with the Board or its designee, and written communications from the Board will only be sent to the Respondent.
 Respondent shall make available all patient records, hospital records, books, logs, and other documents relating to the practice of veterinary medicine to the Board, upon request.